rallisf1/mailcow-dockerized-docs/docs/backup_restore_migrate/b_r_m_migration.en.md

 systemctl status docker.service
 ```

-**3\.**	Run the following commands on the source machine (take care of adding the trailing slashes in the first path parameter as shown below!) - **WARNING: This command will erase anything that may already exist under `/var/lib/docker/volumes` on the target machine**:
+**3\.**	Run the following commands on the source machine (take care of adding the trailing slashes in the first path parameter as shown below!)

+!!! danger
+    This command (the second one) deletes everything that is already under `/var/lib/docker/volumes` on the target server.
+So make sure that nothing important is left on the target server before running the following commands!

 ```
 rsync -aHhP --numeric-ids --delete /opt/mailcow-dockerized/ root@target-machine.example.com:/opt/mailcow-dockerized
 rsync -aHhP --numeric-ids --delete /var/lib/docker/volumes/ root@target-machine.example.com:/var/lib/docker/volumes